 Starter stands for Starter: Startup Manager for Windows

 The .exe extension on a filename indicates an executable file.
 Executable files may, in some cases, harm your computer.
-Therefore, please read below to decide for yourself whether the Starter.exe on your computer is a Trojan that you should remove, or whether it is a file belonging to the Windows operating system or to a trusted application.
+Therefore, please read below to decide for yourself whether the starter.exe on your computer is a Trojan that you should remove, or whether it is a file belonging to the Windows operating system or to a trusted application.

 Description: Starter.exe is not essential for the Windows OS and causes relatively few problems.
-The file Starter.exe is located in a subfolder of "C:\Program Files".
+The file starter.exe is located in a subfolder of "C:\Program Files".

-Known file sizes on Windows 8/7/XP are 516,608 bytes (20% of all occurrences), 516,096 bytes and 11 more variants.
+Known file sizes on Windows 10/8/7/XP are 516,608 bytes (25% of all occurrences), 308,512 bytes and 5 more variants.

 Starter.exe is not a Windows core file.
-The program is not visible.
-The process starts upon Windows startup (see Registry key: MACHINE\Run, MACHINE\RunOnce, MACHINE\User Shell Folders, User Shell Folders).
+There is no description of the program.
+The process starts upon Windows startup (see Registry key: MACHINE\Run, MACHINE\RunOnce, MACHINE\User Shell Folders).
 Starter.exe is able to record keyboard and mouse inputs, monitor applications and manipulate other programs.
-Therefore the technical security rating is 35% dangerous; however you should also read the user reviews.
+Therefore the technical security rating is 34% dangerous; however you should also read the user reviews.

-Recommended: Identify Starter.exe related errors
+Recommended: Identify starter.exe related errors

 External information from Paul Collins: